 Using Open Source

 What good is a cloud if you are limited by the number of tests that can be running at one time?
 Increased device coverage is great, but we believe decreasing test cycles times should be a primary goal.
 We see the best automation practices integrate automated tests into their CI (continuous integration) process.
 In this case, throughput becomes a huge factor.
 With other cloud vendors, there are hidden costs of increasing concurrency generally charged through virtual user licenses or subscription plan restrictions.
-Some vendors just know that their systems can’t handle the work load.
-From the day one, Testdroid was built to execute tests concurrently at whatever scale is desired.
+Some vendors just know that their systems can’t handle the workload.
+From day one, Bitbar Testing was built to execute tests concurrently at whatever scale is desired.

 Device Control and Support

 There are a few different ways that cloud vendors control and connect devices.
 Some use proprietary circuit level integration, cradle systems or SW agents.
 These approaches create blockers around being able to support new devices in a timely fashion.
 It could take weeks, if not months to support the newest devices.
 We believe in using the standards that are included from Apple and Google that use the USB port such as Xcode and ADB.
 These open, widely used connection methods allow efficient instrumentation control together with open source frameworks.
 The big value in this is that new devices can be brought online immediately when they hit the market.
 It also keeps the cost of device support down relative to proprietary approaches.

 Not everyone is going to be able to use a public cloud offering.
 Organizations within industries like financial services, insurance and healthcare might have strict security guidelines around using multitenant environments.
 Pre-production systems might need to be accessed behind the firewall.
 End to end tests could use a mix of tools beyond the basic frameworks or there might be additional HW required for test flows.
 Some organizations have so much testing to do that a usage-based system wouldn’t make sense.
 In these cases, you should be able to use private cloud or on-premise system options.